Sabamoradi/js-bad-practices/README.md

 When using eval(), the code being executed is provided dynamically as a string, which introduces unpredictability:

-1.Unknown Code at Parse Time:
+1. Unknown Code at Parse Time:

 During the initial parsing phase, the engine cannot analyze or optimize the string passed to eval() because it doesn't know what the string contains until runtime.

-2.Dynamic Scope Modification:
+2. Dynamic Scope Modification:

 eval() has access to the current scope and can modify variables or functions unpredictably.